[əˌrōməˈTHerəpē]

 What is a Certified Aromatherapist?

 In addition, I have experience with distillation and oil infusion, as well as incorporating plant-based medicine into my esthetics practice.
-I create nutrient-rich serums for skin care, prepare herbal steams to cleanse pores and ease sinus congestion, and create facial masks using ingredients sourced directly from the garden.
+I create nutrient-rich serums for skin care, prepare herbal steams to cleanse pores and ease sinus congestion, and create facial masks using ingredients sourced from the garden.

 I specialize in formulating essential oil blends designed to support individuals coping with grief and loss.
 In 2019, I completed training and certification as a death midwife to enhance my expertise regarding end-of-life care and the dying process.